Wim Eijk: Positions

-In June 2015 Eijk ordered the removal of Rhianna Gralike, the transgender treasurer of the Norbertus Parish for eastern Flevoland and Northern Veluwe, over the objections of the parish board.
+In June 2015, Eijk ordered the removal of Rhianna Gralike, the transgender treasurer of the Norbertus Parish for eastern Flevoland and Northern Veluwe, over the objections of the parish board.

-In 2015 Eijk was elected to represent the Episcopal Conference of the Netherlands at the Synod Bishops on the Family in October.
+In 2015 Eijk was elected to represent the Episcopal Conference of the Netherlands at the Synod of Bishops on the Family in October.
 In advance of the Synod he published an essay stating that couples entering into a civil remarriage without having received annulments of earlier marriages represent "a form of structured and institutionalized adultery."
 Following the synod, he became a critic of Pope Francis' Amoris laetitia.
 In 2018, he said the document had "caused doubt to be sown" and said Francis should state more clearly that marriage is "one and unbreakable" and that a Catholic who remarries after divorce must be denied Communion.

 In May 2018, after Pope Francis failed to reject a draft proposal on the part of the German Bishops' Conference to allow Protestants to receive the Eucharist in Catholic churches in certain cases, Eijk wrote that Francis was failing to defend "the clear doctrine and practice of the Church" and that this represented "a drift towards apostasy from the Truth".

-An article in the weekly De Groene Amsterdammer of September 22, 1999, included the catholic historian and journalist Ton van Schaik who criticized the cardinal for his relations with the extremely conservative Spanish lay movement Opus Dei and because the cardinal was not dismissive of the death penalty.
-Van Schaik considered that contrary to Catholic doctrine.
+An article in the weekly De Groene Amsterdammer of 22 September 1999, included the catholic historian and journalist Ton van Schaik who criticized the cardinal for his relations with the extremely conservative Spanish lay movement Opus Dei and because the cardinal was not dismissive of the death penalty.
+Van Schaik considered that, contrary to Catholic doctrine.

 In 2022, Eijk published a book De band van de liefde: Katholieke huwelijksmoraal en seksuele ethiek (The Bond of Love: Catholic Marital Morality and Sexual Ethics), a work presenting the Catholic view that sexual activity within marriage has two inseparable purposes: the procreation of children and the unitive love between spouses ("mutual self-giving of man and woman"); and that outside of marriage or these purposes, chastity is required.
 The book also discusses various sexual acts in light of Catholic moral teaching.
-Critics say that Eijk's book shows he is more orthodox than the Catholic church.
+Critics say that Eijk's book shows he is more orthodox than the Catholic Church.

-In November 2022, he asked Pope Francis to write an encyclical on the issue of gender theory.
+In November 2022, he asked Pope Francis to "issue an encyclical on gender thinking".
 His request was partially satisfied by the Declaration Dignitas Infinita of the Dicastery for the Doctrine of the Faith.